samuraitruong/lunardate/README.md

 ## Credit

-This library using the source from [https://www.informatik.uni-leipzig.de/~duc/amlich/](https://www.informatik.uni-leipzig.de/~duc/amlich/) with a small modification
+This library using the source from [https://www.informatik.uni-leipzig.de/~duc/amlich/](https://www.informatik.uni-leipzig.de/~duc/amlich/) with few small modification